 Leon enjoyed cooking and trying new fine dining restaurants.
 He loved to travel, especially to his favorite beach house in Virginia Beach for his annual family vacation.
 This trip always included days spent on the beach, movies, and would end with dinner at Captain George’s Seafood Restaurant.
 He was truly a family-oriented man, always making sure everyone learned to do the right thing in life while also serving as a true protector.

 In 1982, Leon joined the Wilmington Police Department and earned the rank of Master Sergeant.
 His passion for joining the force was evident from the beginning as he was determined to be a positive example.
 Leon vowed to provide dignity and respect to the community during his time in the police department.
 As a result, he proudly served the Wilmington Police Department for 37 years and at the time of his passing was ranked number one in years of service.

 In addition to his parents Leon was preceded in death by brothers Wilbert James, Ronald James, and Percy L. Stevenson Jr. He is survived by his loving wife Nyra; Children: Brittney Pride (Joseph), Leon Jr.(Lillian), Sierra; Grandchildren: Gavin, Donovan, and Ella; Sisters: Deborah, Theresa Stevenson, and Diane Mills.
 Father- in-law Arthur J. Hackett Jr., Sister in-laws Tiffany Hackett(William), Veronica Johnson (Irving).
-Childhood friend Michael Thomas, special niece Dominique Stevenson, along with a host of nieces, nephews, cousins, family and friends.To send flowers to the family of Master Sergeant Leon Stevenson, Sr. , please visit Tribute Store
+Childhood friend Michael Thomas, special niece Dominique Stevenson, along with a host of nieces, nephews, cousins, family and friends.To send flowers to the family or plant a tree in memory of Master Sergeant Leon Stevenson, Sr. , please visit Tribute Store